-The best Mother’s Day present I ever received was late.
+The best Mother’s Day present I ever received was a week late.

-My second child Bailey had just been born the Saturday after Mother’s Day, and I will never forget the moment when my oldest daughter Abby stepped foot in the hospital room.
+My second child had just been born the Saturday after Mother’s Day, and I will never forget the moment when my oldest daughter stepped foot in the hospital room to meet her little sister for the first time.

-When she got to the bed, she reached a small hand out to her little sister’s fuzzy head.
-Abby glanced up at me, her eyes asking permission.
+She stepped towards the bed and reached a small hand out to her sister’s fuzzy head.
+Then glanced up at me, her eyes asking permission.

 I smiled.
 “You can touch her.”